 Here’s an example.
 If you make a $5,000 non-deductible contribution and have $95,000 in another pre-tax IRA, 95% of any conversion would be taxable because, at the time, 95% of your total IRA balance was pre-tax.
 Note that the IRS doesn’t include 401(k)s, 403(b)s and other qualified plan balances in these conversions.

 So, is the extra work really worth it?
 First, if you work with an advisor, their team should be able to handle this for you.
 Second, let’s allow the numbers do the talking.
 If you invest $6,000 per year from age 40 to 60 and earned 7% per year, you would have a bit over $245,000 – all tax-free.
-Seems worth it to me!
+A tax-free strategy well worth considering!

 The “Alterra” name was coined by joining the Latin roots “alter”, the origin of the word “altruism” with “terra” meaning earth or land.
 This name reflects the company philosophy of “clients before profits” and providing firmly grounded advice.